 This is a title of respect for the office.
 The husband’s office is the leader of the home.
 Sarah’s held Abraham in high esteem.
 She never disparaged him.

 God wants the wife to tune into her husband’s essential needs.

-If a wife does not tune into her husband she will not hear his needs.
+If a wife does not tune into her husband, she will not hear his needs.
 She hears his words but not his meaning.

 Many women do not listen to their husband’s essential needs.
 Convinced that their view of his needs is right, they never question their assumptions about him.
-They, therefore, do not have their ears open to his true needs.
+They, therefore, do not have their ears open to his actual needs.
 Some men do not communicate their needs directly.
-They usually do not like to divulge the core of their being yet they will reveal themselves if their wives develop an environment of inner beauty.
+They usually do not like to divulge the core of their being, yet they will reveal themselves if their wives develop an environment of inner beauty.

 Why did your husband marry you in the first place?
 You made him feel more special than any other girl.
 You treated him like he was somebody.
 You believed in him.
 If now you downgrade him or never agree with him, you go against the very basis of why he married you.
 When you make him appear foolish and use sarcasm against him in public, you go against the very foundation of your relationship.
 This also goes against inner beauty (vv.
 1-5).
 Inner beauty opens men to disclose themselves to their wives.